oldlonecoder/lsc/README.md

 # lsc
 my personal c++ utils (Framework)

-Set of small and medium-size librararies I write for not using third-party c++ utilities expected the (GNU)libstdc++
+Set of small and medium-size libraries I write for not using third-party c++ utilities, excepted the (GNU)libstdc++

 // Coding Style ( May change during R&D )
 ------------